Skip to Content

 By Marnie Hunter, CNN

 (CNN) — Planes are going to be crowded.
 Patience will be tried.
 Some level of aggravation is all but inevitable.
-Throw in a seat-kicker, a tipsy stranger and someone who’s blissfully barefoot, and the summer odyssey becomes a little more challenging.
+Throw in a seat-kicker, a tipsy stranger and someone who’s blissfully barefoot, and the holiday odyssey becomes a little more challenging.

 The missing ingredient, in many cases, is self-awareness.
 People tend to get wrapped up in their own journey and forget that there’s a whole planeload of other passengers.